ALICE – Overview

 - Talk to your co-workers beforehand to know if they have any special skills.
 Consider strategic placement of these people in an office setting.
 You may have current or ex-military personnel, medically trained persons, or even people trained in martial arts that can provide assistance in this type of incident.

 - Consider setting up classrooms and offices to make it harder for an Active Shooter to enter and acquire targets.

 These measures are meant to provide you with the knowledge and skills you may need to make decisions for your safety and the safety of the children.
-There are no mandates on how to survive, you are empowered to make decisions and won’t be second guessed.
+There are no mandates on how to survive; you are empowered to make decisions in the moment.